haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

 - Added suggestion of destination windows/sessions based on content similarity
 - Created dialog interfaces for viewing tab categories and managing tab migration
 - Integrated with the Named Sessions feature for better organization

+## Global Hotkey for Tabs Management

+- Implemented Alt+X as the default hotkey to quickly open the tabs.html page
+- Added keyboard command handling in the service worker
+- Intelligent tab handling: focuses on existing tabs.html if already open, or creates a new one if needed